sidharthv96/blog/content/posts/payment.md

 Once your income crosses 50L, you need to get all the books audited by your CA.

-## Income Tax

-If your income is Less than 50L, there is a Section 44ADA to save tax on 50% of the amount.

-Check out this [ Comprehensive Guide on Tax for Freelancers ](https://www.thegalacticadvisors.com/post/comprehensive-guide-on-tax-for-freelancers), written by people who know this much better than I do.

 ## TDS

-If you are hiring someone, you will have to deduct 10% from their salary and pay it as Tax Deducted at Source.
+If you are hiring someone as a professional, you will have to deduct 10% from their fees if it exceeds Rs.
+30,000/- annually and pay it as Tax Deducted at Source.
+For employees, you need to deduct tax as per slab rate.
+And for rent, it is 10% if amount exceeds Rs.
+2.40L annually.

 You'll need to apply for a [TAN number](https://www.tin-nsdl.com/services/tan/tan-introduction.html).

 # Things we want, and how do we get them